miaonaise/ABB-Summer-2017/SALOME/SALOME.md

 # Export
 geompy.Export( geom, "/tmp/myBox.step", "STEP")
 ```
 It is currently exported in /tmp directory in the computer.
+I do not know how to export to another directory.